Pabau GO app

 3. Use video marketing to build familiarity

-Video lets patients see the surgeon, the environment, and real outcomes before they walk through the door.
+Video lets patients see the surgeon, the environment, and outcomes before they walk through the door.

 What tends to work well: